 Jun

-On the morning of Sunday the 22nd of June above the SE – S horizon
+In the early evening of Tuesday the 23rd of June above the SE – S horizon

 please remember your solar safety :-